 The Sweetest Dark Series starts with, of course, The Sweetest Dark.
-The second book in this series is The Deepest Night.
-It’s due out in the summer of 2013.
+The second book in this series is The Deepest Night, and the third book is The Fiercest Joy.

 The order of the books in the Drákon Series is: The Smoke Thief, The Dream Thief, Queen of Dragons, The Treasure Keeper and The Time Weaver.